MingyuYang-Yale/BENG469/Assignment1/README.md

 * Check "Specify Username" and Enter your netID as the the username.
 * Click the "Advanced SSH Settings" tab and check the "Use private key box", then click the file icon / magnifying glass to choose where you saved your private key (id_rsa.ppk).
 * Click OK.

+## Navigating Files and Directories
+#### Questions
+* How can I move around on HPC?
+* How can I see what files and directories I have?
+* How can I specify the location of a file or directory on HPC?